Benny Agbayani: New York Mets

 Agbayani made his major league debut with the New York Mets on June 17, 1998, as part of an 8th-inning double-switch in which he defensively replaced center fielder Butch Huskey during a 5–4 loss to the Montreal Expos.
 He made his first start and picked up his first big league hit on June 19.
 Agbayani led off the bottom of the first inning by singling to second base off Florida Marlins pitcher Brian Meadows.

 His 11 home runs prior to the All Star break in 1999 was the second-most by a Mets rookie, behind Ron Swoboda (15, in 1965); Ike Davis also had 11 in 2010.
-Swoboda's record was subsequently annihilated by Peter Alonso in 2019.
+Swoboda's record was subsequently broken by Pete Alonso, with 30 homers by the break in 2019.

 On August 12, 2000, while a member of the Mets, Agbayani was involved in a particularly memorable play.
 In the fourth inning, with the Mets leading 1–0, the Giants loaded the bases after a double, an error, and a hit batsman.
 With one out, Giants catcher Bobby Estalella hit a fly pop to Agbayani in left field.
 Agbayani, thinking that the catch made three outs, gave the ball to a child, Jake Burns, in the stands and began to trot toward the dugout.
 Upon realizing his mistake, Agbayani sprinted back to the stands, pulled the ball from the hands of Burns, and fired a throw toward home plate.
 Unfortunately for Agbayani, once the ball left the field, the play was dead, and all three runners were awarded two bases—causing Jeff Kent and Ellis Burks to score, and the Giants to take the lead, 2–1.
-The Mets went on to win the game, 3–2, and Agbayani gave another ball to the fan who had given the previous one back.
+The Mets came back to win the game, 3–2, and Agbayani gave another ball to the boy.

 Agbayani is also fondly remembered by Mets fans for two clutch home runs hit during the 2000 season, earning him the nickname "Hawaiian Punch" (after the popular fruit drink).
 On March 30, his 11th inning grand slam against the Chicago Cubs gave the Mets their first win of the season, and a split in the two-game series the Mets and Cubs played in Tokyo, Japan.
-(It remained the only regular-season MLB grand slam ever hit in Japan until Domingo Santana hit a grand slam for the Seattle Mariners vs the Oakland Athletics on March 20, 2019.)
+(It remained the only regular-season MLB grand slam ever hit in Japan until Domingo Santana hit one for the Seattle Mariners vs the Oakland Athletics on March 20, 2019.)
 Later that year, on October 7, he hit a game-winning home run in the 13th inning of Game 3 of the National League Division Series against Aaron Fultz of the Giants.
 Agbayani also drove in the winning run in the only game the Mets won in the 2000 World Series.